Joan-w/Portfolio-resume/README.md

 ## Support and contact details
 You can feel free to give me any feed back or as any questions through:
 * 0740583841
-* Joan Wamuyu Kinyu - Facebook
+* Joan Wamuyu Kinyua - Facebook
 * @JoanKinyua4 - Twitter
 ### License
 * MIT License